USEPA/AMET/docs/AMET_Users_Guide_v1.md

 subdirectory.
 The setup\_project.input file is the input file for initializing the project’s database table (discussed later in Section 6).
 The only thing you should need to change in this file is the “$email” variable.
-Note that you should use the backslash “escape” character, “\\”, to prevent Perl from evaluating the “@” in your e-mail address.
-The populate\_project.input file describes specific flags for the model outputs and observations that you want to process.
-See Appendix B for information on the specifics relating to each variable.
-You will likely not need to change anything in this second input file.
 The combine subdirectory is not used for this example; it is discussed later in Section 6.5, “Creating a New AQ Project”.

-The C-shell file aqProject.csh is a wrapper script for calling the Perl programs that actually populate the AMET database with the project data.
+The C-shell file aqProject.csh is a wrapper script for calling the R programs that actually create your project and populate the AMET database with the project data.
 The variable that you will likely need to change for this project is “AMETBASE”.
 Run the script by typing

 > $ ./aqProject.csh &gt;& log.populate

-Note that if you are overwriting an existing project (i.e., using the same project name), you cannot redirect the screen output to a file because the script will require input from you.

 This C-shell script will create one empty project table in the AMET
 database: aqExample.
 After creating this table, the script then begins the matching process.
-This consists of calling a series of Perl programs and Fortran helper programs.
-The two Fortran helper programs are
-$AMETBASE/bin/cmp\_airs.exe and $AMETBASE/bin/sitecmp.exe; the first one
-matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
+This consists of calling a series of Fortran helper programs.
+The two Fortran helper programs are $AMETBASE/bin/cmp\_airs.exe and $AMETBASE/bin/sitecmp.exe; the first one matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
 After each network has been matched to the model, the aqExample table is populated with the model-obs pairs.
 In addition to creating and populating the aqExample table, the script updates the project\_units table with each network for that project.
 This table defines the physical units of the species variables for this network (e.g., ppb vs. µg/m<sup>3</sup>).
 Finally, the script updates the aq\_project\_log with summary information for the aqExample project.